[IDS] Installing Tripwire and notifying Chatwork of file difference detection results (Ubuntu 22.0.4)

 Hello.

-I hope to continue working hard this year as well.
+I will continue to do my best this year as well.

 What is Tripwire?

-Tripwire is an IDS (intrusion detection) tool, or rather a file tampering detection tool, that monitors files in predefined directories and allows you to check and notify the results.
+Tripwireis an IDS (Intrusion Detection System), or rather, a file tampering detection tool, that monitors files in predefined directories and allows you to check and receive notifications about the results.
 It is

-a product of Tripwire Inc. and is available in both a free OSS version and a paid version.
-This time we will use the OSS version (which does not have IPS functionality).
+a product of Tripwire Inc., and both a free open-source version and a paid version are available.
+This time, we will use the open-source version (it does not have IPS functionality).

 install